Powered by SchoolDash

 Rhodesway, Bradford BD8 0DH

 Dixons Allerton Academy is a non-selective academy.
-It has about 1,890 boys and girls aged between 3 and 19.
+It has about 1,860 boys and girls aged between 3 and 19.
 (See here for details of the primary school.)
-In March 2019 the school was rated ‘Good’ by Ofsted.
+In May 2024 the school was rated ‘Requires Improvement’ by Ofsted.

-Particular strengths include Sixth form, Finances, Disadvantaged pupils and Destinations.
-Relative weaknesses include Environment and Representation.
+Particular strengths include Sixth form, Finances, Progress and Destinations.
+Relative weaknesses include Attendance, Environment, Admissions and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.